iridia/arboreal/README.markdown

 ###	`frontend/`

 Where the coding takes place.
 Contains unprocessed front-end code and also those generated Letterpress.
+Files contained in this directory is directly used as a WordPress theme with Thematic (the former is a child theme of the latter).

 ###	`design/`